tonypony220/starknet-devnet/README.md

 ## Disclaimer

 - Devnet should not be used as a replacement for Alpha testnet.
 After testing on Devnet, be sure to test on testnet (alpha-goerli)!
-- Specifying a block by its hash/number is not supported.
+- Specifying a block by its hash/number is not supported for contract calls.
 All interaction is done with the latest block.
+- There is no pending block.
+A new block is generated with each transaction.
 - Sending transactions with max_fee set to 0 is supported (not supported on alpha-mainnet or alpha-goerli).

 ## Run